kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-0-orientation/01-intro.md

 # Introduction to REST API and Postman

-This set of Cisco Learning Labs is developed around a set of simple use cases to show both the power of Cisco Catalyst Center, the APIs, and easy methodologies for execution through Postman.
+This set of Cisco Learning Labs is developed around a set of simple use cases to show both the power of Catalyst Center, the APIs, and easy methodologies for execution through Postman.

 These Labs are designed for the Cisco DCLOUD - Catalyst Center pods for DevNet Test Drives Lab.
-It was developed for a Lab, which includes Cisco Catalyst Center 2.3.5.4 and equipment running at least 17.x versions of code.
+It was developed for a Lab, which includes Catalyst Center 2.3.5.4 and equipment running at least 17.x versions of code.

-## Cisco Catalyst Center
+## Catalyst Center

 ![Cisco Catalyst Overview](./assets/cisco_dnac.png)

-Cisco Catalyst Center is an intelligent Automation and Assurance platform for the campus.
-Cisco Catalyst Center enables, simplified Day-0 through Day-N management of switching, routing, and wireless infrastructure.
+Catalyst Center is an intelligent Automation and Assurance platform for the campus.
+Catalyst Center enables, simplified Day-0 through Day-N management of switching, routing, and wireless infrastructure.
 It also improves operations with AI/ML-enhanced analytics to streamline troubleshooting and provide actionable insights into the health of the network and the quality of experience for users and applications.
-Here are some of the capabilities of Cisco Catalyst Center in their respective domains:
+Here are some of the capabilities of Catalyst Center in their respective domains:

 * NetOps: Network Plug and Play for Zero Touch Deployment, Software Image Management, Compliance, Configuration Templates and Network Profiles, Model-Driven Configuration, and RMA Support.
 * AIOps: AI/ML-enhanced monitoring and troubleshooting support.
 Predictive Insights, Network Baselines, Network Reasoner, Device/Client/Application 360, Intelligent Capture.